berayboztepe/Coding_Interview/README.md

 # Examples

--Examples of Project Euler, Daily Coding and HackerRank Problem questions.

--Face recog codes that I wrote with using face_recog library in Python.

--A pong game with using Turtle lib in Python

--Simple quiz game created with Java GUI
+- There are some answers of questions from specific interview web sites such as Daily Coding Problem, HackerRank and Project Euler.

+- I am at the rank of 13272 in Python programming language among 2099341 persons and I've solved 104/115 challenges.